-In October we wrapped-up our Narrative Writing unit, and I wanted to share with you some of our favorite mentor texts (with Amazon Affiliate links for easy shopping).
+In October we wrapped-up our Narrative Writing unit, and I wanted to share with you some of our favorite narrative writing mentor texts (with Amazon Affiliate links for easy shopping).
 I pull my mentor texts for the unit, and place them in a book bin above my desk until we read them as a class.
 Once we’ve read the mentor text, it goes on our classroom bookshelf for students to re-read and use in their own writing.

 As we read each of our mentor texts, our class creates an Anchor Chart.
 On the chart, we include what we could learn from the author/what the author did really well, as well as, how the story made us feel.
-I chose “feelings” for narrative writing because I wanted students to know that narratives don’t always have to be exciting and upbeat, they can also be suspenseful, scary, or sad.
+I chose “feelings” for narrative writing because I wanted students to know that narratives don’t always have to be exciting and upbeat.
+Narratives can also be suspenseful, scary, or sad.
 Writing has power, and intentional teaching helps students see this power.

-When students write and when student share writing with the class, we love pointing out which authors the friend is becoming – “Oh, I love how Jon used dialogue in his narrative just like Bob Graham in Roller Coaster!”
+When students write and when students share writing with the class, we love pointing out which authors the friend is becoming – “Oh, I love how Jon used dialogue in his narrative just like Bob Graham in Roller Coaster!”
 “Pat did a great job of including 5-sense details when writing about the hospital just like Julie Brinckloe in Fireflies.”

 Generating Writing Ideas for Narrative Writing Mentor Texts

 Our first writing unit is Narrative Writing and our first mini-lesson was all about “What do I write about?”
 I was introduced to Ralph Tells a Story through Instagram and will forever use it.
-Ralph is an adorable little boy who has zero writing ideas and he does all kinds of things to avoid writing – breaking pencils, using the bathroom, helping friends, getting drinks of water, etc. Then, with the help of his friends and a push from his teacher, Ralph learns that stories have been all around him the whole time!
+Ralph is an adorable little boy who has zero writing ideas.
+He does all kinds of things to avoid writing – breaking pencils, using the bathroom, helping friends, getting drinks of water, etc. Then, with the help of his friends and a push from his teacher, Ralph learns that stories have been all around him the whole time!
 It’s precious, hilarious, and hit home for so many of my littles.

 Then, during our writing mini-lesson, using a pre-cut heart, we brainstormed stories that are all around us.
 As students shared their story ideas, I wrote their ideas and quickly included a picture.
 Not all of my friends are readers yet, so we definitely need picture supports right now!